RetroAchievements/docs/docs/guidelines/content/screenshot-guidelines.md

 #### SwanStation

 - If you wish to increase the internal resolution to 3x here, go to Core Settings -> Enhancement Settings and set Internal Resolution Scale to 3.
 Leave everything else default.
+Please only do this for 3D games, and only if the result looks good.
+2D games shouldn't be upscaled.

 ![RALibretro - SwanStation Internal Resolution Scale setting](/ralibretro-swanstation-internal-resolution-scale.png)

 #### Mupen64Plus-Next

 - To increase the internal resolution with this core, using the default GLideN64 plugin, go to Core Settings -> GLideN64 and set 4:3 Resolution to 960x720 (x3).
 Leave everything else default.
+Please only do this for 3D games, and only if the result looks good.
+2D games shouldn't be upscaled.

 ![RALibretro - Mupen64Plus-Next Resolution setting](/ralibretro-mupen64plus-next-resolution.png)

 #### ParaLLEl N64

 - To increase the internal resolution here, go to Core Settings -> General and set Resolution to 960x720 (x3).
 Leave everything else default.
+Please only do this for 3D games, and only if the result looks good.
+2D games shouldn't be upscaled.

 ![RALibretro - ParaLLEl N64 Resolution setting](/ralibretro-parallel-n64-resolution.png)

 #### Flycast

 - To increase the internal resolution with this core, go to Core Settings -> Video and set Internal Resolution to 1920x1440 (x3).
 Leave everything else default.
+Please only do this for 3D games, and only if the result looks good.
+2D games shouldn't be upscaled.

 ![RALibretro - Flycast Internal Resolution setting](/ralibretro-flycast-internal-resolution.png)

 #### DeSmuME

 - To increase the internal resolution here, go to Core Settings -> Graphics and set Internal Resolution to 768x576 (x3).
 Leave everything else default.
+Please only do this for 3D games, and only if the result looks good.
+2D games shouldn't be upscaled.

 ![RALibretro - DeSmuME Internal Resolution setting](/ralibretro-desmume-internal-resolution.png)

 #### PPSSPP

 - To increase the internal resolution here, go to Core Settings -> Video and set Rendering Resolution to 1440x816 (x3).
 Leave everything else default.
+Please only do this for 3D games, and only if the result looks good.
+2D games shouldn't be upscaled.

 ![RALibretro - PPSSPP Rendering Resolution setting](/ralibretro-ppsspp-rendering-resolution.png)